l77l77/mbaytas.github.io/README.md

-Dr. Mehmet Aydın Baytaş is a scholar, engineer, designer, strategist, and creative producer working at intersections of design and computer science.
+Dr. Mehmet Aydın Baytaş is a scholar of design and technology.

 ---
 ---